dirkhillbrecht/UiUiUi/README.md

   [...]
 ```

 With this addition, UiUiUi will not send more than six tiles if some rendering has taken place in the call to `render()` ("first run") and not more than 20 tiles if only the tile transmission happens in `render()` ("follow runs").
-This will, of course, show down the rendering overall, but each run of `UIDisplay::render()` will stay within a certain time frame (depending on your hardware), so that you can much better control how long the gaps between calls to actual business login functions in the cooperative scheduling setup are.
+This will, of course, slow down the rendering overall, but each run of `UIDisplay::render()` will stay within a certain time frame (depending on your hardware), so that you can much better control how long the gaps between calls to actual business login functions in the cooperative scheduling setup are.

 The [SimpleTimerTask](#simpletimertask) example program is the most simple example showing how this can be used.
 The most complex example is [MockWeatherStation](#mockweatherstation) which runs several asynchronous tasks which update different parts of the display.